This gluten free cranberry bread is super moist, lightly sweet and only just a bit tart. It’s the perfect quick bread for your holiday table!

 Cranberries are a bit of a funny little fruit.
-They can be so tart that they make you pucker just to think about them, but when they cook down they … more
+They can be so tart that they make you pucker just to think about them.
+But they cook down quickly, so they’re barely recognizable—especially when you add some sugar.
+Since this is the time of year we have to bake and cook with cranberries.
+And with this gluten free cranberry recipe, you’ll want to.

-It’s easy to make the fruit behave, too.
-Just follow the instructions below that call for halving the cranberries (otherwise? just too big) and then tossing them with a tablespoon of the dry ingredients and a tablespoon of sugar before folding them into the batter.
+Just be sure to follow the instructions below for halving the cranberries, and then tossing them with a tablespoon of the dry ingredients before folding them into the batter.
 It helps them stay put during baking.

 1 cup (200 g) granulated sugar, plus 1 tablespoon